dhis2/dhis2-docs/src/developer/web-api/tracker.md

 retrieving TrackedEntities, including specific program data, the organisation unit scope is applied to the Owner organisation unit.

+In scenarios where the capture scope and search scope do not overlap, the system will grant the user access by merging both scopes.
+This merged scope, or the effective search scope, allows the user to access data across all organisation units present in either their capture or search scope.

+Example:

+    Capture Scope: Org Units A, B
+    Search Scope: Org Units B, C

+Effective Search Scope: Org Units A, B, C

+In this configuration, the user will have access to data in organisation units A, B, and C, regardless of the separation between capture and search scopes.

+It is essential to carefully define and manage these scopes to ensure proper access control and data security within the organization.

 ### Tracker Program Ownership { #webapi_tracker_ownership }

 A new concept called Tracker Ownership is introduced from 2.30.
 This introduces a new organisation